Why DevOps is Doomed – Ops teams are lost!

 Operations teams are lost and have no idea what an application looks like, how to model it, or how to support it.
 Nor have traditional enterprise IT solutions provided the tools to help model the web app and cloud era.
 Today’s dependency maps look like circuit boards.
 If you zoom in, you only see some components of your applications dependencies.
 If you zoom out, you see the circuit board but can’t read or understand any details.

 Let’s say your web application renders a page.
-For that simple transaction, your application calls multiple service applications, each with multiple endpoints, each with multiple database dependencies.
+For that simple transaction, your application calls multiple web services, each with multiple endpoints, each with multiple database dependencies.
 Some databases may be dependent on nightly ETL jobs to provide valid data for your functionality.
-Maybe the UI is rendered by a separate UI platform with its own application, service dependencies and databases.
+Maybe the UI is rendered by a separate UI platform or portal with its own application, service dependencies and meta data database.
 Now, let’s say the relevant applications, services, and databases are developed by five different dev teams across three different states.

 An event: some functionality in your application fails intermittently.
 How does your ops team troubleshoot the problem and resolve it?
 Is the “application” just the part your dev team developed, or is the application the whole “circuit board” of dependencies?
 Can your app be described effectively in a knowledgebase, KB article, or wiki site?
 Can the “circuit board” be effectively described in a CMDB or support tools?
 If so, who out of the five dev teams is accountable for maintaining changes to it?
 Is your ops team relegated to calling in subject matter experts from each team for troubleshooting?
 Is your ops team able to be effective without a clear understanding of the application?